Know The Importance Of Following Proper Booting Sequence When You Boot A Computer

 As compared to installing OS, booting up is quite different and requires one-time activity.
 Also, if your system is already having an OS, it will be easier to boot the PC.
 Next, you need to follow a few steps for carrying out the bootup process in your computer.
 So, let’s discuss them in the following points.

 - Your first task is to power on your computer.
 Then, press the appropriate key to start the boot screen.
 The location of the Power button and the booting key can be different as per the model of your PC and configuration.

 - After pressing the power button, turn on your computer and press the booting key.
 So, hit the F1, F2, Esc, F10, or F8 button on your keyboard, which is there for booting.

 - It will then take you to the initial startup screen of your PC, which varies according to BIOS manufacturer.
 Then, enter the BIOS setup and go through the utility page on the display.

 - You can utilize the arrow keys in order to make your selection.
 Hence, navigate the arrows and choose the tab for ‘BOOT’.
 Next, select the boot type based on your level of priority.
 Hence, if you want to initiate booting using CD/DVD instead of a hard drive, choose the proper option.

 - Finally, hit the ‘Save and Exit’ or the ‘F10’ button (may vary for different OS) and come out of the BIOS setup utility.

 In the end, wait for the system to complete the BIOS set up procedure and load the OS properly.
 There are other methods and options to boot a computer based on your system’s requirement.
-Hence, you can consult hardware or computer professional to guide you through the technical procedure for booting up your PC correctly.
+Hence, you can consult hardware or computer professional in computer repair to guide you through the technical procedure for booting up your PC correctly.
 This will be all about Booting.